puppetlabs/puppetlabs-motd/README.md

 Overview
 --------
-This module populates `/etc/motd` with the contents of a simple template file.
+This module populates `/etc/motd` in Unix systems, and a registry key in Windows Systems with the contents of a simple template file.

 Module Description
 -------------------